The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 where the right-hand side $\binnumberLB$ is a lower bound on the minimum number of bins required to pack all items in any optimal BPPS solution while also accounting for setup weights.
 It is defined as the ceiling of the ratio between the sum of all item weights plus, for each class $c \in \classes$, its setup weight $s_c$ counted $\binnumberLBclass_c$ times and the bin capacity $d$.
 This inequality enforces that the total number of opened bins is sufficient to accommodate both item weights and the class-induced setup weights, thereby excluding fractional solutions of~$\ftwoLP$ that would otherwise underestimate the overall capacity requirement.
 The right-hand side of the MBI~\eqref{MBI} can be efficiently computed in linear time with respect to the number of items~$n$ of a \BPPS{} instance.
 The following proposition shows that the MBI in~\eqref{MBI} is also a valid inequality for~$\fone$.

 \begin{proposition} For every \BPPS{} instance, the Minimum Bins Inequality~\eqref{MBI} is satisfied by every feasible solution of~$\fone$. \end{proposition}

 The proof is based on using the constraints of $\foneLP$, together with the MCIs and the integrality of the $z$ variables, to derive the MBI for all integer feasible solutions.
 We denote by $\ftwobis$ the formulation obtained by adding the MCIs~\eqref{MCI} and the MBI~\eqref{MBI}~to $\fone$, and by $\ftwoLPbis$ its LP relaxation.
-We let $\zeta(\ftwoLPbis)$ denote the optimal solution value of $\ftwoLPbis$, which provides a valid lower bound on the optimal solution value~\(\opt\) of the \BPPS{}, and is at least as strong as~$\zeta(\ftwoLP)$.
+We let $\zeta(\ftwoLPbis)$ denote the optimal objective function value of $\ftwoLPbis$, which provides a lower bound on the optimal objective function value~\(\opt\) of the \BPPS{}, and is at least as strong as~$\zeta(\ftwoLP)$.